 Philippine National Bank (the Parent Company) was established in the Philippines in 1916 and started commercial operations that same year.
 On May 27, 1996, the Parent Company was registered with the Philippine Securities and Exchange Commission (SEC) with a corporate term of 50 years.
 Its principal place of business is at PNB Financial Center, President Diosdado Macapagal Boulevard, Pasay City, Metro Manila.
 As of December 31, 2016 and 2015, the LT Group, Inc. (LTG) held indirect ownership of 59.83% of the Parent Company's shares through various holding companies, while 17.38% of the Parent Company's shares were held by Philippine Central Depository (PCD) Nominee Corporation.
-The remaining 22.79% of the Parent Company's shares were held by other stockholders holding less than 10.00% each of the Parent Company's shares.
+The remaining 22.79% of the Parent Company's shares.